 Oil Drip Catcher Installation

-Easily installed in your garage or driveway, often in under 15 minutes, the Oil Drip Catcher is a simple and cost-effective solution to the old Chevy V8 rear seal leak that was never solved until the mid-90's redesign.
+Easily installed in your garage or driveway, the Oil Drip Catcher is a simple and cost-effective solution to the old Chevy V8 rear seal leak.

 When you receive your Oil Drip Catcher, the package will include all of the hardware you need to properly install it: